hanabi/hanabi.github.io/README.md

   * Bob does a *5 Pull* on Donald.
 Donald knows that the *5 Pulled* card could be either red 2 or blue 2 (if it is a *Delayed Play Clue*).
   * Cathy clues Alice about a red 3.
 Now, Donald knows that he is **promised** the red 2 as his *5 Pulled* card (and he no longer has to wait for the blue 1 to come down before blind-playing).

+### Finesses While 5 Pulled

+* Sometimes, a *5 Pulled* player may not play their pulled card right away.
+Maybe they have to wait for existing cards to play first, or maybe they want to capitalize on a *Finesse* while it is still available.
+* Any *Finesse* that a *5 Pulled* player performs is to be treated as a *Certain Finesse*.
+* Any *Certain Discard* that is performed in response to a *Finesse* that a *5 Pulled* player did applies to the *5 Pulled* card.

 ### The Weak Prompt

 * If a teammate performs a *Prompt* on you, and you have multiple cards in your hand that match the connecting card, normally you would be promised that the left-most (newest) is playable.